Ho-Be-One/COGIP-app/README.md

 For this project, we had to realize an accounting web application for a fictive company named COGIP.
 To develop this application we have to use PHP and MySQL languages.

-Guy worked on the general layout of the app, managed the users login to the application and implemented a CRUD functionality for the contacts.
+[Guy "Ho-Be-One"](https://github.com/Ho-Be-One) worked on the general layout of the app, managed the users login to the application and implemented a CRUD functionality for the contacts.

-Audrey has implemented a CRUD functionality for the invoices.
+[Audrey](https://github.com/AudreyKremers) has implemented a CRUD functionality for the invoices.

-Jean-Marc worked on the creation of the MySQL Database and implemented a CRUD functionality for the companies.
+[Jean-Marc](https://github.com/jmbroutin) worked on the creation of the MySQL Database and implemented a CRUD functionality for the companies.

 ### Link to the complete instructions